Call for Application

-To contribute to the ongoing dialogue on the need to clarify the concept of R2P and also fill the gap in knowledge and information, the Kofi Annan International Peacekeeping Training Centre (KAIPTC) is scheduled to run a two-week course to provide the necessary professional training, requisite knowledge as well as the basic information on the concept of R2P.
+The concept of Responsibility to Protect (R2P) was initiated at the UN in 2005, leaning on the work provided by the Canadian-led initiative of the International Commission on Intervention and State Security (ICISS).
+Clarification of the concept has been difficult and its application vexatious as well as disastrous.
+To contribute to the ongoing dialogue on the need to clarify the concept and also fill the gap in knowledge and information, the Kofi Annan International Peacekeeping Training Centre (KAIPTC) is scheduled to run a two-week course to provide the necessary professional training, requisite knowledge as well as the basic information on the concept of R2P.

-- Deepen their understanding of the historical background of the R2P norm, which cases have shaped its genesis, and which other concepts are related, but different, to the R2P norm;
+- To deepen participants’ understanding of the historical background of the R2P norm, which cases have shaped its genesis, and which other concepts are related, but different, to the R2P norm;

-- Identify and assess the legal status of R2P;
+- To identify and assess the legal status of R2P;

-- Enhance their understanding of how R2P is both historically and conceptually linked to African thinking and practice;
+- To enhance participants’ understanding of how R2P is both historically and conceptually linked to African thinking and practice;

-- Understand why prevention is essential to R2P and how R2P-prevention is different from conflict prevention;
+- To understand why prevention is essential to R2P and how R2P prevention is different from conflict prevention;

-- Identify factors which can help to make R2P prevention effective, including institutional arrangements, processes and the roles of various actors in society as well as post-conflict efforts;
+- To highlight factors which can help to make R2P prevention effective, including institutional arrangements, processes and the roles of various actors in society as well as post-conflict efforts;

-- Identify relevant actors to be involved in R2P prevention;
+- To identify relevant actors to be involved in R2P prevention;

-- Be able to distinguish between Protection of Civilians (POC) and R2P and identify their respective key elements;
+- To distinguish between Protection of Civilians (POC) and R2P and identify their respective key elements;

-- Identify and critically analyze challenges and controversies that generally can arise in the context of implementing R2P.
+- To enumerate and critically analyse challenges and controversies that generally can arise in the context of implementing R2P.